duereg/manager-readme/README.md

    - Nothing is precious.
 Especially code I wrote
  - Follow the Boy Scout Rule aka "Leave things better than when you found it"
    - *I believe in the compounding awesomeness of continually fixing small things*
+ - Nothing is impossible but some things shouldn't be done.

 ### Team Focused
  - Collaborate with coworkers and teammates